SAEmanuel/Shodrone_ISEP/docs/planning/sprint2/EAPLI/US232 - Search Figure catalogue/01.requirements-engineering/README.md

 ### 1.2.
 Customer Specifications and Clarifications

-The following specifications are derived from the requirements document (Section 3.2.2, Page 13) and the DDD model:
+The following specifications are derived from the requirements document and the DDD model:

 - The figure catalogue includes both:
     - **Public figures** (`Figure.isPublic = true`)